 How so?
-You may already be collecting lots of information on your customers and put them to great use.
-In addition to that, machine learning can be used to work with data that is not currently recorded in a standardized format.
+You may already be collecting lots of information on your customers and putting it to great use.
+In addition to that, Machine Learning can be used to work with data that is not currently recorded in a standardized format.
 Be it inquiries via email or product usage – all these items can be effectively collected and, more importantly, analyzed and interpreted automatically.

 Business automation is a simplicity-centric intervention meant to make human participation more meaningful and guarantee operational excellence in the long run.

 Traditional automation, particularly Robotic Process Automation ("RPA") is centered around rule-based processes and analysis of structured data at best.
-However, most processes do not follow simple rules and are often triggered by unstructured data, to begin with – documents, images, messages.
+However, most processes do not follow simple rules and are often triggered by unstructured data, to begin with – documents, images, and text.

 The path forward

 Irrespective of the size or nature of the business, companies around the world are recognizing that automation is their passport to productivity and profitability.
-And there is every reason to do so: new tools are making setup, use and integration of such technologies comparably cheap and – probably more importantly – accessible for a wider audience.
+And there is every reason to do so: new tools are making setup, use, and integration of such technologies comparably cheap and – probably more importantly – accessible to a wider audience.